16 ways to get a cheap or free haircut

 Ask about student discounts

-Just be mindful to compare the prices after the discount has been applied so you know you’re definitely getting the best deal – there’s no use having a 30% discount if the cut was £200 to start with!
+To make sure you're getting the best deal, compare prices across salons after the discount has been applied.
+There's no use having a 30% discount if the cut was £200 to start with.

 Take advantage of qualified friends

 Your best friend is a qualified or trainee hairdresser, you say?
-Your step dad works part-time in a salon?
-Get using those contacts!
+Your stepdad works in a salon?
+Get using those contacts.

 Cut your own hair

-Okay, just to be clear – this option requires a certain amount of bravery, some initial preparation, and funds to get you set up.
+This option requires a certain amount of bravery, some initial preparation and funds to set yourself up.

-It simply is a must that you invest in some good quality hairdressing scissors if you're going to attempt this method.
+Before you do anything else, you must invest in some good quality hairdressing scissors if you're going to attempt this.
 Anything else will end in tears.

 Take better care of your locks

-You're much more likely to find yourself in a hair SOS if you fail to take care of your tresses.
+You're much more likely to find yourself in a hair SOS if you fail to take care of your locks.
 Treat them well and you can stretch out the time between cuts massively.

-Contrary to popular belief, there’s no need to blow dry or straighten your hair every single day (see next point!) and if you really must use heated products, be sure to apply heat protection spray.
+There's no need to blow dry or straighten your hair every single day (see next point!).
+But if you really must use heated products, apply heat protection spray.

-Wash and brush well, don't mess around with hair dyes and you'll be well on your way to money-saving smugness.
+Wash and brush well, don't mess around with hair dyes and bleaches, and you'll be well on your way to glossy, healthy hair.

-Not that we’re trying to tell you how you should style your hair, but naturally some hair styles will require less maintenance than others.
+We're not here to tell you how to style your hair, but some hairstyles require less maintenance than others.

-Longer hair styles can be left for much longer between cuts (see what we did there) than short ones can, and fringes always have a tendency to cause unnecessary bother – if you're a fan of the fringe we'd definitely recommend investing in some hairdressing scissors otherwise you'll be spending a bomb on trims to keep it neat.
+If you're a fan of a fringe, we'd recommend investing in some hairdressing scissors.
+Otherwise, you'll be spending a bomb on trims to keep it neat.

-If you're unsure of how to style your barnet so it's hassle-free, just ask your stylist for advice.
-They'd rather keep your custom long-term than give you false advice.
+If you're unsure how to style your hair so it's hassle-free, just ask your stylist for advice.
+They'd rather keep your business long-term than give you false advice.

-Student discounts aside, you can often find loads of great offers on websites (especially daily deal sites) or local newspapers, so be sure to keep your eyes peeled.
+Student discounts aside, you can often find loads of great offers on discount sites (especially daily deal sites) or local newspapers.
+Keep your eyes peeled.

 Use home-visit hairdressers

-Many professionals and particularly freelance hairdressers now offer to cut your hair in the comfort of your own home, and because they're not paying to be part of a salon you can save up to 50% off standard prices.
+Many hairdressers (particularly freelance ones) offer to cut your hair in the comfort of your own home.
+And because they're not paying to be part of a salon, you can save up to 50% on standard prices.